 (Adobe Reader is needed to support the various PDF files that you will find on our website.
 Click the link above if you don't already have it installed on your computer.
 Be sure to uncheck the options in the center of the Adobe download page if you don't want to change your browser or install other programs other than the Adobe reader)

 Important Upcoming Events

-Spaghetti Dinner: Our next Spaghetti dinner for Members and their guests will be sometime in May (date to be announced) in the Canteen from 5 - 8 PM.
+Lasagna Dinner: We are having a Lasagna dinner for Members and their guests May 24th in the Post Canteen from 5 - 8 PM.
 Come one Come all and enjoy a great meal along with great camaraderie with your fellow Legionnaire's.
 Cost is $8.00 per plate.